 Growing Tomatoes in a Greenhouse

-- ✅ Start Early: Sow seeds in February/March on a heated propagator or warm windowsill.
+- Start early: Sow seeds in February or March on a heated propagator or warm windowsill.

-- ✅ Bigger is Better: Use pots at least 30-45cm wide to ensure healthy root systems.
+- Use big pots: Choose containers at least 30–45cm wide for healthy root systems.

 Growing tomatoes is the number one reason many of our customers buy their first greenhouse.
-While you can grow them outdoors in the UK, growing tomatoes in a greenhouse transforms the experience from a battle against the elements into a controlled, high-yield hobby.
+While you can grow them outdoors in the UK, growing tomatoes in a greenhouse transforms the experience.
+You swap a battle against the elements for a controlled, high-yield hobby.

-In our 16+ years helping UK gardeners, we have seen that the difference a glass barrier makes is huge.
-You get a harvest season that starts four weeks earlier and ends four weeks later than outdoor crops.
-Plus, you have a physical shield against the dreaded Late Blight that decimates outdoor plants in wet British summers.
+In 16 years helping UK gardeners, we have seen just how much a glass barrier changes things.
+Your harvest starts four weeks earlier and ends four weeks later than outdoor crops.
+You also get a physical shield against Late Blight, which wipes out outdoor plants in wet British summers.

-Before you sow a single seed, you need to choose the right plant for your space.
-Tomatoes generally fall into two categories, and their pruning needs are very different.
+Before you sow a single seed, choose the right plant for your space.
+Tomatoes fall into two categories with very different pruning needs.

 Cordon (Indeterminate)

 These are the most common greenhouse varieties.
-They grow tall as a single stem (up to 2m+) and require support.
+They grow as a single stem up to 2m or more and need support.

-- Yield: These produce the biggest crop per plant over a long season.
+- Yield: Cordon plants produce the biggest crop per plant over a long season.

 - Pruning: High maintenance.
-You must pinch out side shoots (the little shoots growing between the main stem and leaf branches) to concentrate energy on fruit.
-You should also remove lower leaves as the plant grows to improve air circulation.
+You must pinch out side shoots (the small shoots between the main stem and leaf branches).
+Remove lower leaves as the plant grows to improve airflow.

 Bush (Determinate)

-These stop growing at a certain height and form a bushier habit.
+These stop growing at a set height and form a bushy habit.

-- Yield: While individual plants produce less than a cordon, determinate varieties can give you more fruit per square metre because they are compact and you can fit more of them in.
+- Yield: Individual plants produce less than a cordon.
+However, bush varieties give more fruit per square metre because they are compact and you can fit more in.

 - Pruning: Low maintenance.
-No pinching out required.
+No pinching out needed.

 The UK Growing Timeline

-Getting your timing right is critical.
-Start too early without heat, and seedlings become "leggy" and weak.
-Start too late, and you miss the best sun.
+Getting your timing right matters.
+Start too early without heat and seedlings turn leggy and weak.
+Start too late and you miss the best sun.

-General Rule: Start your seeds six weeks before the last frost date in your area.
+General rule: Start seeds six weeks before the last frost date in your area.

 | Month | Activity | Location |